mohitsharma29/mohitsharma29.github.io.old/publications.md

 Here is a list of my publications that I was involved in with a brief description.
 I may write more detailed blog posts about some of them.
 Otherwise, all of these point to the main publication site.

 [SpotFake+: A Multimodal Framework for Fake News Detection via Transfer Learning, AAAI 2020 Student Abstract.](https://www.aaai.org/Papers/AAAI/2020GB/SA-SinghalS.676.pdf)
-First, work on multimodal fake news detection using images and text using XLNet and VGG pre-trained networks.
+First work on multimodal fake news detection using images and text using XLNet and VGG pre-trained networks.

 [Analysis of Parliamentary Debate Transcripts Using Community-Based Graphical Approaches, AAAI 2020 Student Abstract](https://www.aaai.org/Papers/AAAI/2020GB/SA-BhavanA.685.pdf) Sentiment analysis on UK Parliament debate transcripts using graphs methods.